 Fungal and bacterial nail infections, as well as nail disorders such as irregular splitting, or abnormal color or texture, are fairly common.
 Our fingernails and toenails are constantly exposed, therefore they tend to endure quite a bit of abuse.
 Poor hygiene, improper diet, genetics, tight shoes, and unsuitable nail filing techniques can all encourage nail issues.

 With most common nail conditions, the sooner you initiate treatment, the better—especially when considering that nail abnormalities may help doctors spot underlying conditions.
 If you notice any changes in color, texture, or sensitivity of your nails, you should consult your dermatologist for evaluation.
-MOD Dermatology evaluates and treats all of your nail concerns—call today to schedule your appointment and regain healthy fingernails!
+MOD Dermatology evaluates and treats all of your nail concerns such as toenail fungus treatment in Omaha—call today to schedule your appointment and regain healthy fingernails!

 Did you know the condition of your nails can say a lot about your overall health?
 More than just a nuisance or cosmetic issue, nail diseases and abnormalities can help doctors detect underlying conditions.
 Many nail abnormalities are associated with systemic diseases such as hyperthyroidism and anemia.
 That said, it’s important to seek evaluation early if you notice a change in the health and appearance of your fingernails or toenails.